mazwat/mazwat.github.io/making-circuits-lm.md

 *fig 4. - Simple Circuit with Resistor*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/aefmW5mPE86-simple-electric-circuit/editel?sharecode=bjxDkcj1jYkU3qDBDux5XN-GflpCaIIjGHqfXsWVICQ)**

-If we start the simulation, we've now got the light coming on, but there's no exclamation mark as we no longer over powering the LED. it's something to be wary of becuase LED's can easily burn out.
+If we start the simulation, we've now got the light coming on, but there's no exclamation mark as we no longer over powering the LED.
+It's something to be wary of becuause LED's can easily burn out.

-### Control Sytems - Adding a switch
+### Control Sytems - Adding a Switch

 eaabb